-The Latin American Network for Antimicrobial Resistance Surveillance (ReLAVRA by its Spanish acronym) was formally established in 1996 by the WHO/PAHO regional office and partnering member states.
+The Latin American and Caribbean Network for Antimicrobial Resistance Surveillance (ReLAVRA+ by its Spanish acronym) was formally established in 1996 by the WHO/PAHO regional office and partnering member states.
 The goal was to inform AMR prevention and control policies and interventions in the region, through the ongoing collection of reliable, comparable, and reproducible AMR data.

 Initially, the network constituted 8-designated national reference laboratories (NRLs), in 8-member states.
 The surveillance scope was limited to reporting AMR data for few targeted foodborne pathogens (Salmonella, Shigella and V. cholerae).
 Each NRL, reported antimicrobial susceptibility testing information (mainly for stool specimens isolates) from sentinel laboratories in each of the participating countries in addition to isolates analyzed in theses NRLs.